DurhamIP/prog-prac-hashfile/README.md

 WordFrequency objects you can try to guess the type of a piece of text by finding the WordFrequency in the `typeFrequency` map which is closest to the given text.
 This should be wrapped up in a static method which takes a String (the text to be guessed) and returns an ordered list of `String` (the types of the text ranked according to similarity of word frequency).
-The quickest way to do this is to use the `Comparator` interface and the `sort` method from the `Collections` class.
+The quickest way to do this is to use the `Comparator` interface and the `sort` method from the `Collections` class (see lecture notes on Using interfaces for max and sorting).

 Try this out and see if your program can guess what type if text it is looking at.
 Does it matter how many example texts you give it?
 Can it tell between three